ZhyBrian/SlicerBreastUltrasoundAnalysis/README.md

-# AI Assisted BUS Diagnosis Extension for 3D Slicer
+# AI Breast US Diagnosis Extension for 3D Slicer

 This extension currently contains only one module, which has the same name as the extension name.

-## Module: AI Assisted BUS Diagnosis
+## Module: AI Breast US Diagnosis

 <img src="./BUS_Diagnosis.png" alt="BUS_Diagnosis"/>